CityScope/cityscope.github.io/docsite/docs/modules/Brix/Classes/Classes.md

 #### get_indicator_values(geogrid_data=None, include_composite=False)
-Returns the current values of numeric indicators.
+Returns the current values of NUMERIC indicators.
 Used for developing a composite indicator.

 * **Parameters**